rockettheme/docs/Docs/joomla/templates/fracture/faq.md

 ---
-title: Hexeris: FAQ
+title: Fracture: FAQ
-description: Your Guide to Using the Hexeris Template for Joomla
+description: Your Guide to Using the Fracture Template for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/hexeris:Hexeris
+breadcrumb: /joomla:Joomla/!templates:Templates/fracture:Fracture

 ---

-What are Hexeris template features?
+What are Fracture template features?
 -----
-Please check our [Template Info page][features] for all Hexeris features in one complete list.
+Please check our [Template Info page][features] for all Fracture features in one complete list.

-What font is used on Hexeris template?
+What font is used on Fracture template?
 -----
 Ubuntu.
 You can download it at [here][font].

-Is there any tutorial to get me started with Hexeris?
+Is there any tutorial to get me started with Fracture?
 -----
 Yes.
-Please check our [Hexeris Tutorials & Guides forum][forum] in addition to this guide.
+Please check our [Fracture Tutorials & Guides forum][forum] in addition to this guide.

-Is Hexeris compatible for Joomla 1.5?
+Is Fracture compatible for Joomla 1.5?
 -----
-No, Hexeris is only compatible with Joomla 2.5 and Joomla 3.x.
+No, Fracture is only compatible with Joomla 2.5 and Joomla 3.x.
 Joomla 1.5 support was discontinued in September 2012 by Joomla.

 What is RokSprocket?
 -----